 Baked Sweet Potatoes

-Sweet potatoes are one of my favorite budget buys and since we’re smack dab in the middle of sweet potato season, I thought It was time for a quick little tutorial on how to bake a sweet potato.
-Because once you start thinking outside the box with baked sweet potatoes, you’ll start to love them for their versatile and filling budget-friendly power!
+Sweet potatoes are one of my favorite budget buys, and since we’re smack dab in the middle of sweet potato season, I thought it was time for a quick little tutorial on how to bake a sweet potato.
+There’s nothing I like more than taking advantage of in-season produce to save money.
+Once you start thinking outside the box with baked sweet potatoes, you’ll begin to love them for their versatile and filling budget-friendly power!

 Close up overhead shot of baked sweet potatoes with butter.